What comes to your mind when you think of glamping?

 A landscape that is unique in its kind can be found between Guadix and Purullena: the badlands.
 Before traveling to Guadix, I had no idea that such a landscape could be found within Spain.
 It reminded me a lot of the famous Colorado badlands and, indeed, the badlands of Guadix and Purullena consists of the same rock material.

 The scenic castle of La Calahorra is yet another sight that you can’t miss!
-In spinrg, the snowcapped mountains of Sierra Nevada form a gorgeous backdrop and the blooming almond trees were just the perfect framing and often featured in photographs.
-The castle is set in a sleepy little town and has served as a film location for movies and series like “The Wind and the lion”, “Operation Tiger”, “Stardust”...
+In spring, the snow capped mountains of Sierra Nevada form a gorgeous backdrop and the blooming almond trees were just the perfect framing and often featured in photographs.
+The castle is set in a sleepy little town and has served as a film location for movies and series like “The Wind and the lion”, “Operation Tiger”, “Stardust”, etc.

 In case you want to actively enjoy the great mountainous landscapes that surround Guadix and Granada, I absolutely recommend a hike in the mountains of Alpujarra and Sierra Nevada.

 - Outdoor activities and a large choice of excursions in a short distance from the cave.